Nilando/sandpit/README.md

         - should making a vec(dyn len array) fall on the user of this library?
     - Mutator Context?
         - the presence of a GcPtr, GcArray, or Mutator all indicate we are in a mutator context
+    - add non blocking versions of the gc mutate functions?

 COMPLETED